 As most of you all know, Lizzy, My best friend, my business partner, my hand and leg holder while I gave birth to my son, and my favorite creative, recently had to walk away from our daily lives and business to take some much needed time to take care of her own Mental Health and wellness.
 For the past three years of our business, Lizzy has struggled with the highs and lows of mental illness and she has “kept on truckin” her way through it, but she has always found a way to keep us all smiling and laughing so hard we nearly wet our pants.
 I will always see the strength she has shown to all of us.
 I have nothing but love and respect for Lizzy and her decision, and She will always be apart of my life and I will always be here cheering her on and holding her hand (or legs lol) whenever she needs me.

 I personally struggle with Mental Health, I have been diagnosed with depression and anxiety, and chances are high that I have undiagnosed Adhd.
 I choose to not share my dark days, like so many, I don’t want to burden anyone with my troubles.
 I put a smile on my face and “Keep on truckin” But the reality is, I too struggle.
 Over the years I have learned how to mask my feelings and not always by choice.
 For the first 7 years of my children’s lives, and after many years in a toxic relationship with domestic violence, I finally broke free.
-I was left to raise 2 babies, 8 month old twins at the time, as a single mom.
+I was left to raise 2 babies, 8 month old twin boys at the time, as a single mom.
 I was going through the day to day just to keep a roof over our heads, working a full time job to keep the lights on and food on the table, just trying to make everyone happy.
 Thank the lawd for food stamps and public assistance.

 When my boys were just 3 years old, they were both diagnosed with ADHD and Autism.
 With all of this going on and to keep my children thriving, I literally didn’t have time to deal with me and my own issues.
 So many moms can relate to this.
 We just “Keep on truckin” we put on that smile and tuck the pain.
 But it always comes back, we snap at the kids, we take it out on our loved ones, we stay in a constant fog, barely holding on half the time.

 Because I literally didn’t have time or the know how to actually deal with my own Mental Health the right way.
 And yes I have gone through all the antidepressants out there and I would also go to therapy on my lunch breaks when I could, but it was never consistent.
 It was always just a temporary fix.
 As time went on, I started doing things on my own, because that’s all I could do.
-I didn’t have money to keep going to the doctor and seeing a therapist, I had to bills, bills that kept our lights on, water running, and a roof over our heads.
+I didn’t have money to keep going to the doctor and seeing a therapist, I had to pay the bills, bills that kept our lights on, water running, and a roof over our heads.

 Over time, I had to figure out what worked for me and my well being.
 I started walking everyday, every evening after school and work, the kids and I would go walking.
 It didn’t matter what was going on, I always made time to go for a walk.
 The happiness and mental clarity I felt was unexplainable.
 I, myself couldn’t believe a walk could do so much for my mental health.
 I started losing weight, gaining back my confidence, and I finally started to love myself.
 For so long, I looked at myself as damaged goods with so much baggage, that an airport wouldn’t even want me.